 - Burger buns

-3 When you are finished with the pan for the burgers, wipe out any burned bits.
+When you are finished with the pan for the burgers, wipe out any burned bits.
 Melt a little butter in the pan and place the buns in the pan, cut side down to brown.
 Increase the heat to medium high.
-Remove from pan when the edges start to brown.
+Remove the buns from the pan when the edges start to brown.

 This is how we recommend to build the burger.
 Start with the bottom half of the burger bun.
 Spread a layer of garlic mayo over it.
 Place a layer of lettuce leaf over the mayo.
 Place the burger over the lettuce.
 Place the onion on the burger.
 Place a slice of tomato on the onion.
 If you want, place another lettuce leaf on the tomato.
 Top with the other half of the bun.
 The lettuce leaf on the bottom of the burger help prevent the juices from the burger from running into the bottom bun and making it soggy.